Reflection seismology: Land

 On land, conducting a seismic survey may require the building of roads, for transporting equipment and personnel, and vegetation may need to be cleared for the deployment of equipment.
 If the survey is in a relatively undeveloped area, significant habitat disturbance may occur and many governments require seismic companies to follow strict rules regarding destruction of the environment; for example, the use of dynamite as a seismic source may be disallowed.
 Seismic processing techniques allow for seismic lines to deviate around natural obstacles, or use pre-existing non-straight tracks and trails.
 With careful planning, this can greatly reduce the environmental impact of a land seismic survey.
 The more recent use of inertial navigation instruments for land survey instead of theodolites decreased the impact of seismic by allowing the winding of survey lines between trees.

 The potential impact of any seismic survey on land needs to be assessed at the planning stage and managed effectively.
 Well regulated environments would generally require Environmental and Social Impact Assessment (ESIA) or Environmental Impact Assessment (EIA) reports prior to any work starting.
 Project planning also needs to recognise that once a project has completed, what impact if any, will be left behind.
-It’s the contractors and clients responsibility to manage the remediation plan as per the contract and as per the laws where the project has been conducted.
+It is the contractors and clients responsibility to manage the remediation plan as per the contract and as per the laws where the project has been conducted.

 Depending upon the size of a project, land seismic operations can have a significant local impact and a sizeable physical footprint, especially where storage facilities, camp utilities, waste management facilities (including black and grey water management), general and seismic vehicle parking areas, workshops and maintenance facilities and living accommodation are required.
 Contact with local people can cause potential disruptions to their normal lives such as increased noise, 24-hour operations and increased traffic and these have to be assessed and mitigated.

 Archeological considerations are also important and project planning must accommodate legal, cultural and social requirements that will have to be considered.
 Specialist techniques can be used to assessed safe working distances from buildings and archeological structures to minimise their impact and prevent damage.